Actively Recruiting

 - Age 22 to 65 years

-- Diagnosis of Major Depressive Disorder based on DSM-V criteria confirmed by a licensed psychiatrist or psychologist
+- Diagnosis of Major Depressive Disorder confirmed by a licensed psychiatrist or psychologist using DSM-V criteria

-- At least moderately severe depression with a Hamilton Depression Rating Scale score of 18 or higher
+- At least moderately severe depression (Hamilton Depression Rating Scale score of 18 or higher)

-- Failure to respond to at least one adequate dose and duration of antidepressant medication during the current depressive episode
+- Failure to respond to at least one antidepressant medication during the current depressive episode

-- All medications for depression must be stable or discontinued for at least 4 weeks before enrollment and during the study
+- Stable or discontinued depression-related medications for at least 4 weeks prior to enrollment and during the study

-- Written consent to allow communication between research team and outpatient clinicians for safety
+- Capacity to consent and agree to communication between research team and outpatient clinicians

 - Fluent in English